jaredcowing/wmsNewBooks/readme.md

 # Running application for the first time

 The application is controlled by URL commands; you navigate to a URL containing a command using a web browser to execute.
-The [next session](# Back-end commands available in the application) details those commands, but you can alternatively go to a dashboard page which contains links to each of the commands (so all you need to do is point and click).
+The [next section](#back-end-commands-available-in-the-application) details those commands, but you can alternatively go to a dashboard page which contains links to each of the commands (so all you need to do is point and click).

 1. Go to this page to enter your login that was set in your configuration/preferences: `https://your/URL/index.php/Login/login`